-There is several simple rules that you have to follow, to save yourself time and avoid costly mistakes:
+There are several simple rules that you have to follow, to save yourself time, and avoid costly mistakes:

 If mirrors are functional, they must be hung with their center at average eye height-about 5 feet (l.52m) above the floor.

 If mirrors are purely decorative, they might be used at any height.

 If mirrors are hung high, they may be tipped at a slight downward angle to reflect something more interesting than the ceiling.

 If mirrors are hung lower than eye level, they will probably reflect furniture or fabric – some aspect of the room that you appreciate and wouldn’t mind duplicating.
 If a mirror is hung low, the reflection will shift as you move about the room, so unless a mirror is stationed across from a desk or a bed-someplace where you’ll generally be idle its reflection will continuously change.

 In the bathrooms, mirrors are usually hung above the sink so that you can have a good view of your upper body.
 Because functionality in the bathroom is essential, it is a good idea to have a small swing arm mirror in combination with a large over sink mirror.
 Swingarm mirrors are very convenient in providing a close-up view during morning rituals.

 If your bathroom size and configuration allows, two mirrors on the opposite walls in front of each other could be placed.
 This mirrors configuration will provide a good view of the back that is very helpful while styling hair.
 It will free your arm from holding the mirror in the front of you, and, additionally, it will visually expand the space and make a room appear brighter.